MicrosoftDocs/win32/desktop-src/medfound/codecapi-avencvideoencodeframetypeqp.md

 Default value shall be 0x0000001a001a001a.
 QP equal to 26 for I, P and B.

 When [CODECAPI\_AVEncVideoSelectLayer](codecapi-avencvideoselectlayer.md) selects a specific temporal layer, [**SetValue**](https://msdn.microsoft.com/library/windows/desktop/dd311966) of CODECAPI\_AVEncVideoEncodeFrameTypeQP shall set QP for I, P, and B frames on that temporal layer.
-By default, it sets QP for I, P, and B frames on base temporal layer—temporal layer 0.
+By default, it sets QP for I, P, and B frames on base temporal layer temporal layer 0.

 [CODECAPI\_AVEncVideoMaxQP](codecapi-avencvideomaxqp.md) and [CODECAPI\_AVEncVideoMinQP](codecapi-avencvideominqp.md) shall be used to define and limit the QP range for QPs of all picture types, I, P and B.